Large genus bounds for the distribution of triangulated surfaces in moduli space: Upper bounds for combinatorial translation surfaces via triangulated surfaces

 Next, we bound the number of vertices of $K_X$ and $K_Y$ that have degree not equal to $6$.

-\begin{lemma} We have, $|V_{\neq 6}(K_X)|\leq \alpha_6 g$ and $|V_{\neq 6}(K_Y)|\leq \alpha_6 g$ where $\alpha_6= 500\alpha_4$. \end{lemma}
+\begin{lemma} We have, and where $\alpha_6= 500\alpha_4$. \end{lemma}

 \begin{proof} First, we compute $|V_{<6}(K_X)|$.
-Since $K_X$ is the double of $J_X$ and $J_X$ is a subset of $S_X$ (which, being in $\Tran{g}{T}$, does not have any vertices of degree strictly less than $6$), all vertices of $K_X$ of degree less than $6$ must lie on $\partial J_X\subset K_X$.
-Such a vertex will have degree less than $4$ considered as a vertex of $J_X$, so it suffices to compute the number ofvertices in $\partial J_X$ that have degree strictly less than $4$ in $J_X$.
+Since $K_X$ is the double of $J_X$ and $J_X$ is a subset of $S_X$ (which, being in $\Tranc{g}{T}$, does not have any vertices of degree strictly less than $6$), all vertices of $K_X$ having degree strictly less than $6$ must lie on $\partial J_X\subset K_X$.
+Such a vertex will have degree strictly less than $4$ considered as a vertex of $J_X$, so it suffices to compute the number of vertices in $\partial J_X$ that have degree strictly less than $4$ in $J_X$.
 Denote by $V_{<4}(\partial J_X)$ the set of vertices in $\partial J_X$ that have degree strictly less than $4$ in $J_X$.
-(Recall that degree for a vertex in a triangulated surface with boundary is defined as the number of edges emanating from the vertex, which for a vertex on the boundary, is different from the number of faces containing the vertex.)
+(Recall that degree for a vertex in a triangulated surface with boundary is defined as the number of edges emanating from the vertex.
+For a vertex on the boundary, this quantity is different from the number of faces containing the vertex.)